PelionIoT/mbl-core/tutorials/resource_manager_app/README.md

 ## Prerequisites

- * Host PC SO should be Ubuntu 16.04.
+ * Host PC OS should be Ubuntu 16.04.
  * Docker-CE should be installed on the host PC.
 Please refer [installing Docker-CE on Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+ * In order to build Docker image, internet connection is required on Host PC.

 ## Create LWM2M resource manager sample application